 drives to the XEN server.

-This solution will force me to export the DRBD devices out to XEN
+This solution will force me to export the DRBD devices out to XEN instead of

-my config files to reflect the new setup to support DRBD.
+to reflect the new setup to support DRBD.

 I will try to look for some other solution as turning off the production